d12frosted/elpa-mirror/gnu/url-http-oauth-demo-readme.txt

 implementation is unique in that it is released as Free Software, and does not require JavaScript for any of the OAuth 2.0 steps.

-Here is a diagram summarizing protocol, adapted from RFC 6749:
+Here is a diagram summarizing the protocol, adapted from RFC 6749:

           `url' and `url-http-oauth' implement
                  these middle steps